ryanoasis/vim-devicons/README.md

     set encoding=UTF-8
     ```

-	> Neovim always use UTF-8 as default encoding.
-No need to set explicitly under Neovim.
+	> No need to set explicitly under Neovim: always uses UTF-8 as the default encoding.

+> See [Installation](https://github.com/ryanoasis/vim-devicons/wiki/Installation) for detailed setup instructions

 Use `:help devicons` for further configuration.

 Developers
 ----------

-See [DEVELOPER](DEVELOPER.md) to how to use API.
+See [DEVELOPER](DEVELOPER.md) for how to use the API.

 Troubleshooting
 ---------------